 Upon successful completion of the course, the student will:

-- Evaluate both stated and implied meanings in literature selections.
+- Recognize and explain both stated and implied meanings in literature selections.

-- Apply knowledge of literature to personal or social experience.
+- Draw inferences from literature selections and motifs that help relate the literature to personal or social experience.

 - Literary terminology